0xCOrS/WriteUps/Cozyhosting.md

 ## Service Enumeration

 Once the open ports are known, the services enumeration process begins.
-In order to do this, Nmap tool is used and, specifically the following command: “sudo nmap -sS -p22,80 -sV -O -sC cozyhosting.htb”
+In order to do this, Nmap tool is used and, specifically the following command: ```sudo nmap -sS -p22,80 -sV -O -sC cozyhosting.htb```

 ![image](images/Cozyhosting/Imagen2.png)